Temper

 The base is the contact, working part of the tool that directly interacts with the coffee in the portafilter.
 It can be flat, spherical/conical or ribbed.

 A flat base provides uniform pressure over the entire surface.
-Spherical tempers have a curved base, which allows for more precise pressure control, especially in the center of the portafilter.
-Flat tempers are preferred by professionals, although this factor is not critical.
+Spherical tampers have a curved base, which allows for more precise control over the pressure, especially in the center of the portafilter.
+Flat tampers are preferred by professionals, although this factor is not critical.
 The main thing is that the base is perfectly polished.

-The temper handle can be made of different materials: wood, plastic, metal.
-It is important that it is ergonomic and fits comfortably in the hand, since it is important to control the pressure well when working with a temper.
+The tamper handle can be made of different materials: wood, plastic, metal.
+It is important that it is ergonomic and fits comfortably in the hand, since it is important to control the pressure well when working with the tamper.

 In different regions of the world, the choice of type depends not only on technical requirements, but also on traditions.
 In Italy, where espresso is the most popular coffee drink, flat bases are preferred, which ensure even pressure distribution.